Alex Jakubiak

-Alexander Louis Jakubiak (born 27 August 1996) is a Scottish professional footballer who plays as a striker for Dundee.
+Alexander Louis Jakubiak (born 27 August 1996) is a professional footballer who plays as a striker.

 Jakubiak made his sole appearance for Watford shortly before his graduation from the club's academy in the summer of 2014.
-Since then he has had loan spells at Braintree Town, Oxford United, Dagenham & Redbridge, Fleetwood Town, Wycombe Wanderers, Falkirk, Bristol Rovers, Gillingham and St Mirren, as well as a loan spell with Partick Thistle from Dundee.
+Since then he has had loan spells at Braintree Town, Oxford United, Dagenham & Redbridge, Fleetwood Town, Wycombe Wanderers, Falkirk, Bristol Rovers, Gillingham and St Mirren.
+He would then play with Dundee for three seasons, winning the Scottish Championship with them and had a loan spell with Partick Thistle.
+After Dundee, Jakubiak spent one season with Dunfermline Athletic and then had a short-term spell back permanently with Partick Thistle.
 Jakubiak played twice for the Scotland under-19 team in 2014.

 Club career

 Watford

 Having originally joined the club as an Under-15, Jakubiak signed a scholarship deal with Watford in May 2012.
 In his first year, Jakubiak's strike against Peterborough United's academy side won the January 2013 League Football Education Goal of the Month award.

 On 11 March 2014, towards the end of his scholarship, Jakubiak was loaned to Braintree Town, joining his Watford teammate Bernard Mensah at the Conference side.
 His loan spell ran until 13 April, but in that time he made 11 appearances, including two starts, and scored one goal, on his debut against Wrexham.
 Jakubiak was subsequently involved in Watford's final three games of the 2013–14 season.
 He was an unused substitute in games against Derby County and Charlton Athletic before making his debut from the start in Watford's defeat at home to Huddersfield Town on 3 May 2014.

 Six days after making his Watford debut, Jakubiak signed his first professional contract, a two-year deal with Watford having a further option for an additional year.
 Despite reporting a two-year deal in 2014, at the conclusion of the 2014–15 season Watford announced Jakubiak had signed a new one-year contract with the club.
 In June 2016 Watford reported they had taken up their option of a further year on Jakubiak's contract, but in August they announced that he had now signed a new four-year contract with the club.

 On 23 June 2020, Watford announced that they would not be offering Jakubiak a new contract.